We may earn money or products from the companies mentioned in this post.

 Included with your Oogie Boogie Bash Ticket is:

-- Entry to the event, including entry 3 or 4 hours before (depending on party date) to Disney California Adventure
+- Entry to the event, including entry 3 hours before to Disney California Adventure

 - Photopass Photos and Ride Photos digital downloads via the Disneyland App